 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
-You need to be in good academic standing and have a cumulative resident GPA of 2.8.
+You need to be in good standing (academic, financial and conduct) and have a cumulative GPA of 3.0.
+You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have at least sophomore standing by the time the program begins.

-Students can also participate in the Service Learning Program that is part of the Department of Urban Studies.
+Students can also participate in the Service Learning Program that is part of the Public Policy degree program.
 Students in this program take the specially designed module Service in the Community with one other "sister" module, which provides the academic framework for the service placement.
 The service placement is six hours a week for eight weeks.
 The Service Learning Program requires all students to provide an official State police statement that you have no criminal record.
 All students participating in this program must enter the UK under the Tier 4 General Student Visa.
 Due to these unique legal and immigration requirements, students should meet with the UK study abroad coordinator prior to applying.
-For more information, go to: http://www.gla.ac.uk/departments/urbanstudies/undergraduatestudy/servicelearning/.
+For more information, go to: http://www.gla.ac.uk/undergraduate/degrees/publicpolicy/service-learning/.

 The Glasgow academic year is divided into 2 semesters.
 Semester 1 runs from mid September until mid December.
 Semester 2 runs from mid January through late May.
 Semester 2 includes a 3 week spring break.
 Exact dates will be available the semester prior to participation.